Agenda-manipulation in ranking: Properties of regret-free strategies

-\begin{remark} \Cref{proposition:regretfree_errors_tight} shows that the characterisation in \Cref{theorem:regretfree_errors} of regret-free behaviour is tight: for any $\perm$ and sequence of pairs that is error-free under $\perm$, some regret-free strategy offers this sequence under $\perm$. \footnote{In particular, a strategy can be constructed which offers this sequence under $\perm$ and commits no errors under other general wills.
-Such a strategy is regret-free by \Cref{theorem:regretfree_errors}.} \end{remark}
+The proof is in \cref{suppl:pf_tightness}. \Cref{proposition:regretfree_errors_tight} shows that the characterisation in \Cref{theorem:regretfree_errors} of regret-free behaviour is tight: for any $\perm$ and sequence of pairs that is error-free under $\perm$, some regret-free strategy offers this sequence under $\perm$. \footnote{In particular, a strategy can be constructed which offers this sequence under $\perm$ and commits no errors under other majority wills.
+Such a strategy is regret-free by \Cref{theorem:regretfree_errors}.}

 \Cref{theorem:regretfree_errors}, augmented by \Cref{proposition:regretfree_errors_tight}, allows us to give the following simple `myopic' advice to the chair.
 After each history, inspect the current proto-ranking to identify an unranked pair of alternatives that would not miss an opportunity or take a risk; that such a pair exists is guaranteed by \Cref{proposition:regretfree_errors_tight}.
 Offer any such pair for a vote.
-By \Cref{theorem:regretfree_errors}, the outcome will be $\perm$-unimprovable whatever the general will $\perm$.
+By \Cref{theorem:regretfree_errors}, the outcome will be $\perm$-unimprovable whatever the majority will $\perm$.